Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: QMC simulation of the excitations

 This simple form of the fitting function should avoid overfitting of the results.
 The exponent of the finite-size error function is chosen based on the above considerations.

-finite-size effects should be studied separately for the backflow-corrected wavefunctions as well.
+Finite size effects should be studied separately for the backflow-corrected wavefunctions as well.
 Usually the finite-size errors with backflow are slightly larger than without the backflow.
-However, the change in finite-size effects due to backflow are assumed to be small, and the long-range finite-size effects expected to be largely canceled in excitation energies \cite{holtzmann2016}.
+However, the change in finite size effects due to backflow are assumed to be small, and the long-range finite size effects expected to be largely canceled in excitation energies \cite{holtzmann2016}.
 Because of these arguments, and also due to computational limitations, we only estimate the effect of the backflow in the $63$-atom simulation cell, and extrapolate the QMC results to infinite system size based on Slater-Jastrow results in $63$- and $215$-atom cells.